Robert Card: What we know about suspect in Maine mass shooting

 “There is an active shooter in Lewiston.
 We ask people to shelter in place.
 Please stay inside your home with the doors locked.
 Law enforcement is currently investigating at multiple locations,” the force said.

-A text sent out by Lewiston Public Schools urged anyone near or at the school for conferences to get in a safe place.

-”We are going into lockdown.
-I will provide more information as it is available and appropriate,” the alert read.
+In total, 18 people were killed, while another 13 were injured in the attacks.

-Searches for Card continued throughout Thursday, with Maine police holding a press conference in the evening – though little new information was provided about the gunman’s whereabouts.
+Searches for the gunman continued throughout Thursday, with Maine police holding a press conference in the evening – though little new information was provided about the gunman’s whereabouts.

-On Friday, police said that searches were still being expanded as Mr Card remained at large, with diving teams being deployed in in the Androscoggin River.
+On Friday, police said that searches were still being expanded as the shooter remained at large, with diving teams being deployed in the Androscoggin River.

-Maine’s public safety commissioner Michael Sauschuck told a press conference that law enforcement is still “days away” from completing their investigation into the crime scenes where the shootings took place.

 How is Lewiston dealing with the tragedy?

-“I hold these families and this city in my heart,” she said.

-“I wish I could take that pain off your hearts, off your shoulders but I promise you this – we will all help you carry that grief.”
+In the hours after the shooting, schools and businesses in Lewistown as well as surrounding areas remained on lockdown as police searched for the gunman.

-The county of Androscoggin as well as the northern portion of Sagadahoc County are under shelter-in-place orders as police try to locate the gunman.
-Many businesses and schools in nearby areas remained closed on Friday.
+The county of Androscoggin as well as the northern portion of Sagadahoc County were under shelter-in-place orders until Friday afternoon – hours before the gunman’s body was found.

 With a population of only 1.3 million people, Maine has one of the country’s lowest murder rates with just 29 killings in all of 2022.